 You will be asked to enter patient-identifying information on the case list that you print and give to your hospital medical records for verification.
 This information will be stored on a non-ABOG HIPAA-compliant server.
 The electronic copy of the case list that is submitted to ABOG must not contain patient-identifying information.

-You will submit your case list, summary sheets, and case list affidavit(s) electronically to the ABOG office through the Case List Entry System located on your ABOG personal page.
+You will submit your case list, summary sheets, and case list affidavit(s) electronically to the ABOG office through the Case List Entry System located on your ABOG portal.

 - All patients primarily cared for by you in all hospitals and surgical centers between July 1, 2020, and June 30, 2021, must be listed.

 - During these 12 months of case collection, no more than 24 weeks away from clinical practice is allowed.
 Candidates must have full and unrestricted hospital privileges to practice as an obstetrician-gynecologist no later that December 11, 2021.

 - Patient case lists that fail to provide the required information, include an insufficient number of patients, are inadequately or incompletely prepared, are not appropriately de-identified, or fail to provide sufficient breadth and depth of clinical problems may disqualify you from admission to the Certifying Examination.
 You are personally responsible for the proper preparation, de-identified accuracy, and completeness of the case lists.